-- 1. Press the Menu and then Settings.

-- 2. Press Staged Ventilation.

-- 3. Press Air Curtain Settings

-- 4. Press the air curtain you want to program.

-- Press Drying.

-Enable Drying must be checked to display the settings.
+- 1. Press the Menu and then Settings. - 2.
+Press Staged Ventilation. - 3.
+Press Air Curtain Settings - 4.
+Press the air curtain you want to program. - 5.
+Press Drying.
+Enable Drying must be checked to display the settings. - Set how often you want drying to occur by pressing the Up or Down arrows below Frequency.